uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 9. Make sure the card doesn't show up anymore!

 ## Setting up a custom CDS Service
-We want our hook to trigger on the same type of action as the CMS Price Check - `medication-prescribe`.
-In the **Sandbox**, this type of hook gets triggered when the scenario above is acted out, and a request is sent to all **CDS Services** with this type of hook.
+We want our hook to trigger on the same type of action as the CMS Price Check: `medication-prescribe`.
+In the **CDS Hooks Sandbox**, any time we make a change to the form in `Rx View`, the `medication-prescribe` hook is triggered, and a request is sent to all **CDS Services** that have this hook in their configuration.
+Our configuration, which can be found in *cds-hooks.js* in the `services` variable, has this hook specified and gets this exact treatment.
 The **Sandbox** then listens to responses from these services in the form of **Cards**.

 We want Lisa and her physician to receive two **Cards** after Lisa is prescribed a medication for her hypertension: